 But Starr was operating under a different statute, and Mueller has apparently decided it’s not his place to make final determinations about actual crimes committed by the president.
 At the same time, he’s pointedly not exonerating him, despite Trump’s claim.

-2. No collusion, officially
+2. No conspiracy, officially

 As mentioned above, there wasn’t much doubt that Mueller had decided there wasn’t proof of conspiracy between the Trump campaign and Russia during the 2016 election.
 But Barr’s summary makes it clear: